 The public transportation system has three zones: internal, extended region (2 and 3) and the whole region (all zones).
 Internal covers a single city.
 Regional covers the Helsinki metropolitan area or the whole area without Helsinki.
 The whole region covers the Helsinki metropolitan area and additionally the Kerava, Kirkkonummi and Sipoo municipalities.

-A new system comprised of four (4) zones will be introduced in April 2019.
+A new system comprised of four (4) zones was introduced in April 2019.
+Internal, regional and extended regional tickets have now been replaced with Zones A, B, C and D.

-The transport system offers a vast number of different tickets and several ways to get them.
+The public transport system offers a vast number of different tickets and several ways to get them.

 Single fare tickets can be bought from bus drivers, ticket machines, by mobile app or by text message.